Qubik-Studios/Sneaky-Tree-Growing/README.md

 ## Downloads

-You can find downloads in the list below or by Compiling from source.
+You can find downloads in the list below or by compiling from source.
 There is no alternative download links/pages that are official maintained by Qubik Studios when they are not shown here.
 <br>